 Prior to joining FNC, Phillips served as an on-air correspondent for WPIX-TV (WB Network, currently CW) "News at Ten" in New York, and hosted their weekly community and public affairs program, "Best Talk."
 As host, Phillips interviewed numerous local and state politicians, as well as other officials, eventually winning the New York State Broadcasters Award for his stellar work on the program.
 While at WPIX, Phillips also co-hosted several live broadcasts including Macy's annual national telecast of the July 4th fireworks as well as the Puerto Rican Day Parade with pop music star Lisa Lisa.
 He also co-hosted the Hispanic Parade with film and tv actress Elizabeth Pena.
 Prior to WPIX-TV, Phillips served as a reporter covering breaking news, as well as manager of community relations for WNBC-TV (NBC) in New York.

-Julian’s past and present Board affiliations include: Board of Directors, Boys Town, New York; Purdue University's College of Liberal Arts Advisory Board; Purdue University Discovery Park External Advisory Board; and the New York Council on Adoptable Children.
+Julian’s past and present Board affiliations include: Archdiocese of Long Island's Racial Justice & Reconciliation Commission; the Board of Directors of Boys Town New York; Purdue University's College of Liberal Arts Advisory Board; Purdue University Discovery Park External Advisory Board; and the New York Council on Adoptable Children.

 Phillips is a married to jazz vocalist, Barbara King, and they live on Long Island.